Opera, or the Undoing of Women: Reception

+Paul Robinson reviewed the English translation in The New York Times in 1989, describing Clément's interpretation of opera as "highly original" and capable of making readers reconsider familiar works, while also calling the book "sometimes perverse".
+Robinson argued that the book's "gravest inadequacy" was its limited attention to music, writing that Clément's critique was largely an indictment of opera librettos rather than opera as a musical form.

-Some critics, including musicologist Carolyn Abbate, criticized Clément's failure to discuss the music of opera in her focus on the libretto.
+Some critics, including musicologist Carolyn Abbate, similarly criticized Clément's failure to discuss the music of opera in her focus on the libretto.
 These critics argue that although female characters die, they also hold the "authorial voice" and thus, through singing, reverse the tradition of the passive, silent woman as object.
-Others note that it is exactly the music that reinforces the view of Don Jose as a sweet, romantic boy (his flower aria, for example) who is brought low by the seductive Gypsy Carmen (for example, her serpentine Habanera.)
+Others note that it is exactly the music that reinforces the view of Don Jose as a sweet, romantic boy, such as in his flower aria, who is brought low by the seductive Gypsy Carmen, such as in her Habanera.

+Robinson concluded that Clément had overstated her case but was "onto something", and described the study as "a work of useful provocation".